RJ Barrett: 2021–22 season

-On January 6, 2022, Barrett recorded 13 points and six assists and ended the night with a contested game-winning three-pointer at the buzzer, gifting the Knicks a 108–105 victory over the Boston Celtics, on a night where New York trailed by as much as 25.
+On January 6, 2022, Barrett recorded 13 points and six assists and ended the night with a contested game-winning three-pointer at the buzzer, giving the Knicks a 108–105 victory over the Boston Celtics, on a night where New York trailed by as much as 25.
 On January 10, against the San Antonio Spurs he scored 31 points, and on January 12 against the Dallas Mavericks.
 Barrett scored 32 points setting a franchise record becoming the youngest Knick to get consecutive games with at least 30 points at just 21 years old.
 He also became the eighth NBA player to tally 2,000 points, 500 rebounds and 300 assists by 21 years old, joining Kevin Garnett, Kobe Bryant, Tracy McGrady, LeBron James, Carmelo Anthony, Kevin Durant and Luka Doncic.
 On February 6, he scored a then career-high 36 points, along with eight rebounds and five assists, in a 122–115 overtime loss against the Los Angeles Lakers.
 On February 25, Barrett scored a career-high 46 points in a 115–100 loss to the Miami Heat.
-He became the 7th player in NBA history to score 3400+ points, 1100+ rebounds and 550+ assist’s before turning 22 years old joining Kevin Garnett, Tracy McGrady, Carmelo Anthony, LeBron James, Kevin Durant, and Luka Doncic.
+He became the 7th player in NBA history to score 3400+ points, 1100+ rebounds and 550+ assist's before turning 22 years old joining Kevin Garnett, Tracy McGrady, Carmelo Anthony, LeBron James, Kevin Durant, and Luka Doncic.
 He also became the youngest Knicks player to average 20 points per game for a season at 21 years old.